zipurman/oVIRT_Simple_Backup/webUI/README.md

         *  chmod 700 /root/.ssh

 2. On Xen Server
-    * On a Xen HOST (required for faster ssh sessions to avoid large delays with script timings due to DNS issues.
+    * On a Xen HOST (recommended for faster ssh sessions to avoid possible delays with script timings due to DNS issues.
 Xen's OpenSSH is ancient and is still too slow most of the time!)
         *  vi /etc/ssh/sshd\_config
            ```bash
            #add the following to the end of the file